 Set Your Goal

 Define your motivation.
-What inspired you to conduct a survey?
-What do you want to know and why?
-This will influence what you ask, who you ask, and how you ask it.
+In other words, what inspired you to conduct a survey?
+And what do you want to know and why?
+The answers to these questions will influence what you ask, who you ask, and how you ask it.

 Define Your Target Audience